The Student Guide to University Policies contains the following sections.

 It also exists in a PDF version for printing (requires Adobe Acrobat Reader).

 The University conducts regular reviews and updates to this Student Guide to University Policies.
+This is done on an annual basis, with input solicited from various campus and community partners and constituencies.
+At any time a member of University or surrounding community may contact the Director of the Office of Student Conduct if they have feedback or concerns.
 The University may, due to legal or institutional need, make changes to the Student Guide at any time as deemed appropriate by University officials.
 The Student Guide posted online at www.udel.edu/stuguide is the current and active version.

 It may be useful